nevosial/sqlutilities/exceltips.md

  In this case im using it to compare foreign keys from two different sources and get values related to the key in a single sheet.
  This is the most common usage.

-I have two sheets like
+I have two sheets like the following

 |A|B|C|D|E|...|
 |--|--|--|--|